 We often hear that a DIY move is much cheaper than hiring professional movers, and sometimes it is.
-But there are a lot of people who came to realize moving isn’t as easy as it appears.
+But there are a lot of people who have come to realize that moving isn’t as easy as it appears.
 It’s an intense physical endeavour that is made more difficult, and dangerous, if you aren’t an experienced mover.
+For these reasons, we have compiled a list of DIY moving tips to help you avoid any mishaps.

 All it takes is one small injury to make the DIY move outrageously expensive.
-Below are some of the most common injuries that are experienced by DIY movers and how to avoid them.
+Below are some of the best DIY moving tips to avoid injuries and keep you safe.

 - Learning the proper lifting technique